AdobeDocs/campaign-standard.en/help/integrating/using/provisioning-and-configuring-integration-with-audience-manager-or-people-core-service.md

   </tr>
   <tr>
    <td> <strong>AAM or People Service</strong><br /> </td>
    <td> Example: Adobe Audience Manager.
-Be sure to mention to the provision team whether or not you own Audience Manager license.</td>
+Be sure to mention to the provisioning team whether or not you own Audience Manager license.</td>
   </tr>
   <tr>
    <td> <strong>Declared ID or Visitor ID</strong><br /> </td>